FrostForth/Comics/README.md

 - Is a confidence interval appropriate?

-No. Since the study is not about finding the population proportions, it would not be appropriate to use an interval.
-Additionally, a chi-squared test is being used...
+No. Since the study involves more than two samples, it would not be appropriate to use an interval to approximate the difference in population proportions.

 Data: